-- 1. A course may not be used to satisfy requirements for two areas of the core curriculum or to satisfy requirements for both a major and a minor at the same time.
-A course may simultaneously fulfill a requirement for an area in the core curriculum and for either a major or a minor. - 2.
-This program requires a minimum of seventy-two hours at the 2000-level or above.
+As required to reach a total of 120 credit hours Degree Regulations: - 1.
+A course may not be used to satisfy requirements for two areas of the core curriculum or to satisfy requirements for both a major and a minor at the same time.
+A course may simultaneously fulfill a requirement for an area in the core curriculum and for either a major or a minor. - This program requires a minimum of seventy-two hours at the 2000-level or above.
 Thus only forty-eight credit hours of 1000-level courses can count toward this program. - 3.
-This program may include a maximum of twelve credit hours of practical skills courses (e.g., applied music, music ensemble, theatre ensemble, peace skills), and a maximum of nine credit hours of practicum. - 4.
+This program may include a maximum of twelve credit hours of practical skills courses (e.g., applied music, music ensemble, theatre ensemble, peace skills, media skills), and a maximum of nine credit hours of practicum. - 4.
 The course distribution must include at least six credit hours of course work in a minimum of five subject fields.
-A maximum of three credit hours of music ensemble or individual applied music may be used toward a subject field.
-The remaining three credit hours must be drawn from other music courses. - 5.
+A maximum of three credit hours of practical skills courses may be used toward a subject field.
+The remaining three credit hours must be drawn from other courses within the subject field. - 5.
 The 18 credit hours of the Biblical and Theological Studies requirement constitute a minor if no courses used to meet that requirement are counted toward the major or a second minor.
-The student has the option of declaring a second minor. - 6.
-A student must earn a minimum grade of "C" in PCTS-1010 and PCTS-1020 to declare a major in this field.
+The student has the option of declaring a second minor. - A student must earn a minimum grade of "C" in PCTS-1110 to declare a major in this field.
+Additional notes regarding the major:

 - The list of Peace Skills workshops identifies examples of workshops that may be available to students.
-Students should consult with the program advisor for assistance in choosing workshops. - 2.
-The practicum must relate to the major in PCTS.
+Students should consult with the program advisor for assistance in choosing workshops. - The practicum must relate to the major in PCTS.
 Completion of PRAC-3710 Peace and Conflict Transformation Studies Intensive Practicum, fulfills this requirement.
 Other options for the fulfillment of this requirement are also available.
-For more details, see the Director of Practica.

-13.2.
+For more details, see the Director of Practica. - 3.
+CMU offers courses in Conflict Resolutions Studies through Menno Simons College, its college at the campus of The University of Winnipeg.
+It may be advantageous for a student from Shaftesbury campus to complete some courses at Menno Simons College.
+14.2.
 Peace and Conflict Transformation Studies Major, Three-year B.A.
+Graduation Requirements:

-- 90 credit hours fulfilling the program requirements as specified below - A minimum grade point average of 2.0 ("C") in the courses presented for the major - A passing grade in all courses presented for graduation and a minimum grade point average of 2.0 ("C") in 90 credit hours
+90 credit hours fulfilling the program requirements as specified below A minimum grade point average of 2.0 ("C") in the courses presented for the major A passing grade in all courses presented for graduation and a minimum grade point average of 2.0 ("C") in 90 credit hours